Favorites: Movies

 Director: Mel Brooks

-Actors: Cleavon Little, Gene Wilder, Harvey Korman, Madeline Kahn
+Actors: Cleavon Little, Gene Wilder, Harvey Korman, Madeline

 Studio: Warner Bros.